Albin-Xavier/TS4-Furry-Collection/README.md

 # TS4-Furry-Collection
-Adds wolf patterns as well as a GSD pattern for Savestate's Mod.
+Adds wolf patterns as well as a GSD pattern for [Savestate's Furry Mod](http://www.savestatecomic.com/dlc/).